k3jph/k3jph.github.io/coat-of-arms.md

 placement="right" cap="Crest in the Fairbairn-style by [Quentin Peacock](https://www.digitalheraldry.com/)"
 alt="Crest in the Fairbairn-style by Quentin Peacock" %}

-The crest occupies its traditional position atop the helm in the full armorial achievement and serves as a complementary emblem of personal identity.
-In this case, it is a martlet Sable, rendered footless, in flight, and facing dexter, set upon a wreath of the livery colors.
-Unlike the shield, which often functions independently in banners or seals, the crest is more intimate in scale and symbolic depth, used most often in formal armorial contexts or engraved devices.
+The Letters Patent expressly grant a martlet Sable upon a wreath of the livery colors as the crest.
+The martlet alludes to the legendary descent from Thomas Arundell of Wardour described above; the grant itself notes that the descent is alleged but not firmly proven.

 The design shown here was drawn by [Quentin Peacock](https://www.digitalheraldry.com/) and follows the stylistic conventions